jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/People/NPCs/Cerbereburn/Mrs Cluckerson.md

 ## Symbolic Importance

-**Town Innocence Lost:** Her transformation from beloved pet to supernatural threat symbolises how the crisis has corrupted even the most innocent aspects of life in [[Cerbereburn|Cerbereburn]].
+**Town Innocence Lost:** Her transformation from beloved pet to supernatural threat symbolises how the crisis has corrupted even the most innocent aspects of life in [[Places/Continents/Jealeon/Regions/Aswesh/Towns/Cerbereburn/index|Cerbereburn]].

 **[[Narchis Cloudbrow|Narchis]]'s Hope:** Her owner's belief that she went to pursue stardom rather than accepting the supernatural explanation shows the psychological difficulty residents have in accepting the reality of their situation.